-A practical and detailed eradication program needs to be developed, in consultation with a Biosecurity SA Animal Health Officer or trained footrot contractor.
+A practical and detailed eradication program needs to be developed, in consultation with a Local Land Services district veterinarian and may involve a local trained footrot contractor.
 This program needs to consider:

-a.
-The risk of re-infection:

-- 1. Can all boundaries be secured so infected stray sheep or goats are unable to access the property? - Can all sheep and goats on the property be mustered (or otherwise eliminated)? - 3.
+- a.
+The risk of re-infection: - 1.
+Can all boundaries be secured so infected stray sheep or goats are unable to access the property? - 2.
+Can all sheep and goats on the property be mustered (or otherwise eliminated)? - 3.
 Can any introduced sheep and goats be kept isolated from the flock until they are confirmed to be free of footrot? - 4.
 Can sheep and goats be transported and returned to the property without reasonable risk of contracting footrot during their absence? - 5.
 Do sheep have to walk between separate properties, across other sheep properties or on public stock routes or roads, etc.? - 6.
 Are store lambs brought in from other properties each year? - 7.
 Are sheep or goats agisted on or off the property frequently? - 8.
 Can sheep be separated from cattle during and after the program?